firesim/firesim/example-workloads/many-tests/README.md

     * Each test json should be in its own subdirectory (otherwise FireMarshal will try to load them all and complain that multiple workloads have the same name)
-    * Each test workload should have it's own workdir (the subdirectory), it's own 'run' or 'command' option, and optionally it's own testing directory.
+    * Each test workload should have its own workdir (the subdirectory), its own 'run' or 'command' option, and optionally its own testing directory.
-* The example runTest.sh script will copy the test workload to the toplevel and test it.
+* The example runTest.sh script will copy the test workload to the top level and test it.
 Each time, FireMarshal will modify the image for the new 'run' or 'command' option, but leave everything else untouched.